 - Aim lower.
 Simplify.
 Go for simple elegance instead of ornate.
 Make it easy to produce and require fewer people.
 Aim for preparing proposals that are reliably good instead of heroically failing at producing great ones.
 It’s hard to look like an overachieving employee full of esprit de corps when you’re pulling your punches, but the odds sometimes favor a defensive game instead of relying solely on offense.
 Maximize your score by hitting what you aim for instead of overreaching.

 Managing your mistakes is about reliability and managing risk.
 Inflexibly attempting to eliminating all mistakes can actually increase risk.
 And increasing risk is not a good strategy for maximizing quality.
 Heroically challenging bad odds is a way to mostly lose.
 That occasional heroic win won’t make up for the lost revenue.
+I'd rather work on proposals with professionals than with heroes.

 Be the tortoise instead of the hare.